Compress GIF

 How much smaller will my GIF get?

-It depends entirely on the source, but halving the width alone usually cuts the file to roughly a quarter, and dropping from 256 to 64 colors shaves another large chunk.
+It depends on the source, but halving the width alone usually cuts the file to roughly a quarter, and dropping from 256 to 64 colours shaves another large chunk.
 A typical screen-recording GIF compresses 60–80% with no visible quality loss.
 If your GIF is already small and optimized, the tool will tell you rather than hand back a larger file.

 Why did it say the result was not smaller?